ecperth/check-codecommit-repo/README.md

 # Check AWS CodeCommit repo #

-Simple action to get to check if AWS Codecommit repo exists and can be accessed.
+Simple action to check if AWS Codecommit repo exists and can be accessed.
 Option to create the repo if it does not exist.
 Outputs the CodeCommit repo url.

 ### Usage ###
 ```yml